The Bankrate promise

 Buying a home for the first time can leave you with serious sticker shock.
-That’s especially in true in California — which has some of the highest property prices in the country.
-Those looking to crack the homeownership barrier in the Golden State can take advantage of several programs to help with down payment and closing costs.
+That’s especially in true in California, which has some of the highest property prices in the U.S. Those looking to crack the homeownership barrier in The Golden State can take advantage of several programs to help with the down payment and closing costs.

 The California Housing Finance Agency, or CalHFA, has access to a comprehensive selection of homebuyer assistance programs, mostly geared toward first-time homebuyers with low or moderate incomes.
 In California, you’re considered a first-time homebuyer if you haven’t owned and occupied a home in the past three years.
 Here’s an overview of CalHFA programs that can help you purchase your first home.

 CalHFA first-time homebuyer loan programs

-CalHFA offers conventional and government-insured loan programs to help first-time buyers with fixed-rate loans and the option to roll in down payment and closing cost assistance into your mortgage.
+CalHFA offers borrowers access to conventional and government-insured loan programs to help first-time buyers obtain fixed-rate loans with the option to roll in down payment and closing cost assistance.

 - Must meet CalHFA’s income limits based on your specific area

-- Must attend a homebuying counseling course and present a certificate of completion
+- Attend a homebuying counseling course and present a certificate of completion

 - Sales price can’t exceed $1,089,300.

-- Single-family (one-unit) home; some condos, accessory dwelling units (guest houses and in-law quarters, for example), and manufactured homes are permitted
+- Single-family (one-unit) home; some condos, accessory dwelling units (guest houses and in-law quarters, for example) and manufactured homes might be permitted

 - Land trusts and leaseholds aren’t eligible.